The simplest method to track Google Ad campaigns in Hubspot CRM

 Wrap up

-It will capture the UTM parameters you use in your Google Ad campaigns and send them to Hubspot CRM, where you can build reports that show the campaigns where your leads and customers have come from.
+It will capture the UTM parameters you use in your Google Ad campaigns and send them to Hubspot CRM, where you can build reports that show which campaigns your leads and customers have come from.

-Moreover, it will also provide you with data on leads from other channels.
+On top of that, it will also provide you with data on leads from other channels.
 This way, you can track the source of ALL your leads, not just those from Google Ads.
-Ultimately, these data can help you invest wisely to grow your business.

-Best of all, Attributer is free to get started.
-Begin your free trial today.
+Best of all, Attributer is free to get started and takes only 10-15 minutes to set up.
+So begin your free trial today.

 Get Started For Free